Cognoscan/condense_db/query.md

 #### Comparisons ####

-- Nil: always evaluates as true, regardless of comparison
 - Boolean: true is greater than false.
 - Integer: standard integer ordering.
 - String: simple binary comparison.
 Shorter strings are always less than longer